The Bringer of Chaos hero wears a black mask painted on his face. It covers his eyes, up to and over the eyebrows. Why?

 When I realized the mask had something to do with the role Pietas held in Peril, I went back and bought more images.
 The model’s name is Nik Nitsvetov, and he’s Russian.
 I would love to find images of him in other poses with and without the mask.
 I think I have everything he’s ever done. [editor’s note: Nik has since done a private cosplay as Pietas – see images in sidebar]

-I’m writing five books about Pietas, and I have the covers done for all five.
-There will be a sixth, when he finds his forever love, but that’s in the future.
-The first five stories take place in the distant past of my universe and are origin tales about my immortals.
+I’m writing books about Pietas.
+The first takes place in the distant past of my universe and is an origin tale about my immortals.
 His love story is very sketchy right now.
 I think I know who Pietas falls in love with, and in the current universe, that person is not a fan of his at all.
 In fact, that person is trying to undermine his authority and recruit his people away from him.
 Not a good way to start a relationship.
 Again, how like Pietas.
 He never does things the easy way.

 Below is an excerpt in which he applies the mask.
 This is the first time he does it in Bringer of Chaos.
 The second time, it’s with an entirely different flair and for different reasons.
 Both scenes pack emotional wallops.

 Early on the first morning of the peace talks, Pietas entered his round bathing room.
 Starlight filtered through the portal overhead.
 Sleek silver walls reflected the cool light.

 He remained at the door, content to savor its calming glow.
 Its beauty did not dispel the worry niggling at his mind.
 Not given to trusting premonitions and omens, he grounded himself with meditation.
 Once he centered himself and calmed his spirit, Pietas took a deep, purifying breath, and with slow deliberation, exhaled.

 The room brightened.